ovh/docs/pages/platform/logs-data-platform/opensearch_dashboards/guide.fr-fr.md

 ---
-title: Using Opensearch Dashboards with Logs Data Platform
+title: Using OpenSearch Dashboards with Logs Data Platform
 slug: opensearch-dashboards
 order: 2
 section: Visualize your logs